Digital Well-Being: Definition, Apps, and Strategies

 To extend a positive moment even longer, show it, tell it, or share it with others.
 Keep in mind that the positive moment doesn’t have to be big.

 Start by sending a personal message to someone.
 You might call or text a friend or talk to the people around you about why you’re feeling good.
 Just be sure when that you’re sharing your emotions and not bragging.
-Doing so can make you feel ever better.
+Doing so can make you feel even better.

 For example, you could send the message: Hey, I’m feeling great today.
 I’d love to get together with you for coffee and make my day even better.
 If you don’t have the time to connect with others in person, don’t let it stop you from sharing your positive feelings.
 For example, you might say, I was so glad to see so many people getting out to vote in last night’s election.
-Rather than talking about what happened to you, share your positive emotions with someone whom you want to connect with.
+Rather than talking about what happened to you, share your positive emotions with someone you want to connect with.

 14. Take Online Courses to Boost Digital Well-Being